 The budget is a complete financial plan for the School District's fiscal year and is based upon careful estimates of expenditures together with probable funding sources.
-The budget is legally adopted each year for the general fund and capital projects fund.
+The budget is legally adopted each year for the general fund, debt service fund, and capital projects funds.
 There is no statutory prohibition regarding over expenditure of the budget at any level.
-The budget for all governmental funds, except the various school activity (principal) accounts, is prepared and adopted by function.
+The budget for all governmental funds, except the various school activity (principal) accounts, is prepared and adopted by fund, function and object.
 The legal level of budgetary control was established by the Board at the aggregate fund level.
 The budget for the general fund was prepared in accordance with accounting principles generally accepted in the United States of America.